dotnet/Silk.NET/website/docs/opengl/c1/2-hello-quad.md

 ## Clearing the window
 Before we start this, let's take a look at what makes up an OpenGL window.

-A window consists of several **framebuffers**.
-A framebuffer is essentially a texture that can be drawn to by OpenGL.
-An OpenGL window will consist of the following framebuffers:
+A window contains at least two **framebuffers**.
+A framebuffer is a set of textures that can be rendered to.
+An OpenGL window's framebuffer consists of the following textures:

-* Color buffer
+* Color texture
-* Depth stencil buffer
+* Depth stencil texture

+<?# Info "The technical name for these textures is **buffers**.
+For simplicity reasons we will call them textures here, as to not confuse you with the buffers we use later in the tutorial." /?>

-On top of this, a window will often contain at least two of these buffers.
-This is known as **double-buffering** and is imperitive for VSync to work properly.
+On top of this, a window will contain at least two of these framebuffers.
+This is known as **double-buffering** and is imperative for rendering to work properly.
 One buffer is displayed, while another is rendered to.
+They are then swapped between once the GPU is ready.

 This is what makes up the **swapchain**, which, if you've ever looked into Direct3D, you should be familliar with.
 OpenGL does not use the term, nor does it allow you to manage this yourself, however it is still in the background, and it is helpful to know this.